 Everyone will love this Teriyaki Tofu for dinner!
-Crispy golden tofu squares are coated in a sticky, savory, and sweet homemade teriyaki sauce and layered over white rice with roasted broccoli.
-Topped with sesame seeds and green onion, it’s a satisfying, easy, and flavorful option for your weeknight dinners.
+Crispy golden tofu squares are coated in a sticky, savory, and sweet homemade teriyaki sauce and layered over white rice with cooked broccoli.
+Topped with sesame seeds and green onions, it’s a satisfying, easy, and flavorful option for your weeknight dinners.

 This vegan Teriyaki Tofu is:

 - Made with super simple ingredients that are SO flavorful!